Heymity/MolecularLibCore/README.md

 •	ElapsedSeconds
 •	Repeat

-The main diference between Timer Async and Timer Coroutine is the way they work:
+The main difference between Timer Async and Timer Coroutine is the way they work:
-Timer Async, as the name suggests, uses an asynchronous function to count the time using Task.Delay(secondsToFinish) and the ElapsedSeconds is calculated via UnityEngine.Time.time – Timer.StartTime (Timer.StartTime is set to UnityEngine.Time.time when the timer starts).
+Timer Async, as the name suggests, uses an asynchronous function to count the time using Task.Delay(secondsToFinish) and the ElapsedSeconds are calculated via UnityEngine.Time.time – Timer.StartTime (Timer.StartTime is set to UnityEngine.Time.time when the timer starts).

-Now the Timer Coroutine uses a coroutine to count time, using yield return new WaitForSeconds(delay) and the ElapsedSeconds is also calculated via UnityEngine.Time.time – Timer.StartTime (Timer.StartTime is set to UnityEngine.Time.time when the timer starts).
+Now the Timer Coroutine uses a coroutine to count time, using yield return new WaitForSeconds(delay), and the ElapsedSeconds are also calculated via UnityEngine.Time.time – Timer.StartTime (Timer.StartTime is set to UnityEngine.Time.time when the timer starts).

-Aside from how they work, TimerCoroutine will instantiate 1, and only one thru the entire program execution, GameObject with the TimerManager script (It has a singleton by the way).
+Aside from how they work, TimerCoroutine will instantiate 1, and only one through the entire program execution, GameObject with the TimerManager script (It has a singleton by the way).
 While the Async timer will not.
 The Timer Async CANNOT be paused or resumed, can only be permanently stopped in repeat mode.
 The Timer Coroutine CAN be paused and resumed, even in repeat mode.

-The way I suggest looking at this is like so: The Async timer is a lightwheight more basic version of the TimerCoroutine.
+The way I suggest looking at this is like so: The Async timer is a lightweight more basic version of the TimerCoroutine.
 If you just need a timer, real quick for some real basic stuff, use the Async, if you need it to be more controllable, use the Coroutine.

 ```c#
 Timer.TimerAsync(TimerDelay, () => Debug.Log("Finished”));